MihirMore/100daysofcode-Python/log.md

 ### Day - 49

 **Thoughts** : Developed an application where it helps you to apply jobs on linkedin.
 A very useful bot where you can apply for many jobs at a same time.
 Also learned how to find various html elements and fetch their data.

+### Day - 50

+**Thoughts** : Tinder is a dating app where you could swipe on a profile to like to dismiss it.
+I developed a similar application using selenium where in it logs in to your account and right swipes all the profiles until there's a match for it.
+It's a very fun application.